alexevanczuk/packs/README.md

 WIP Rust implementation of [packs](https://github.com/rubyatscale/use_packs) and [packwerk](https://github.com/Shopify/packwerk) for ruby

-# Features
+# About
-- It's entirely built in Rust, so it's really fast, and doesn't require any external dependencies since the binary contains everything that needed to run `packs`!
-In Gusto's monolith, it's about 20x faster than the ruby implementation.
+- It's entirely built in Rust, so it's pretty fast!
+In Gusto's monolith, it's about 10x faster ([Benchmarks](#benchmarks)) than the ruby implementation.
+Your mileage may vary!
+Other performance optimizations could potentially get to 20x faster.
 - The goal is for this to be able to be a drop-in replacement for `packwerk`.
 - Currently, `packs` implements `check`, with `update` coming soon.